 What is a Brand Voice?
 Why Does it Matter?

-Think for a moment about your family.
+Think for a moment about your family members.
 Each person has a different type of personality.

 You might have a crazy uncle or a shy cousin.
 Your brother might be very strong-willed, and your father might be very calm.
 Whether or not you realize it, the way you interact with each person in your family is different.